2024/2025 Credo School Profile

 Curriculum

-In the 2020-21 school year Credo moved from a trimester system to a semester system.
-Each school day includes a rotating main lesson focusing on English, the sciences or history/social studies.
-Math, music and world language classes are all year long.
-All students are required to take four years of math – either beginning with Algebra I and culminating in pre-calculus or Functions/Statistics/Trigonometry; or beginning with Algebra II and ending with calculus.
-Science is integrated and all students study physics, chemistry, biology, and environmental science all four years.
+Credo uses a semester system for year-long track classes and electives and a quarter system for our main lesson classes.
+Each school day includes a rotating main lesson focusing on English, the sciences, or history/social studies.
+Math, music, and world language classes are all year long.
+All students must take four years of math – either beginning with Algebra I and culminating in pre-calculus or Functions/Statistics/Trigonometry or beginning with Algebra II and ending with calculus.
+Science is integrated, and all students study physics, chemistry, biology, and environmental science for all four years.
 English and social studies are writing-intensive and emphasize critical thinking and research skills.

-• 9th grade: Jason Reynolds, Elie Wiesel, Lorraine Hansburry, Shirley Jackson
+- 9th grade: Jason Reynolds, Elie Wiesel, Lorraine Hansberry, Shirley Jackson

-• 11th grade: William Shakespeare, Dante Algheri, Toni Morrison, Junot Diaz, F. Scott Fitzgerald, Ken Kesey, George Saunders, Sandra Cisneros
+- 11th grade: William Shakespeare, Dante Alighieri, Toni Morrison, Junot Diaz, F. Scott Fitzgerald, Ken Kesey, George Saunders, Sandra Cisneros

 No AP, IB, or Honors